majnas/tensorflow/reading_image_dataset/README.md

 run `$ python make_dataset.py` to make synthatic dataset.

-run `$ python read_dataset.py` to define a queue in the background to read images from dataset folder and restore them in  dataset_restored folder.
+run `$ python read_dataset.py` to define a queue in the background in order to read images from dataset folder and restore them in  dataset_restored folder.